First-ever Calhoun Invitational Saturday at the high school

 In all though, there will be four teams that can walk away with a trophy as there is also a silver, a bronze, and a consolation bracket after pool play.

-The four teams that finish second in pool play will move to the silver bracket to determine a winner amongst those teams.
+The four teams that finish second in pool play will move to the silver bracket to determine a winner among those teams.

 "That's what the Silver and Bronze and consolation brackets are for.
 It gives those teams that maybe struggled earlier in the day a chance to still play for something," said Hann.
 "I definitely know that the teams that make it to the Gold bracket are strong, but I also know that you're going to have some very good volleyball teams playing in the other brackets as well."